 - 1. Being tardy to class - 2.
 Refusing to follow classroom rules. - 3.
-Refusing to participate in classroom activities or complete assignments. - 4.
+Refusing to participate in classroom activities or assignments. - 4.
 Failure to bring appropriate materials to class. - 5.
 Unauthorized use of any item or electronic device that causes class disruption. - 6.
-Disruption of the orderly classroom process. - 7.
-Running, making excessive noise, obstructing, or other disruptions in halls, buildings, classrooms, or other supervised settings. - 8.
+Disruption of the classroom procedures. - 7.
+Disruptions in the halls, buildings, classrooms, or other supervised settings including running, making excessive noise, obstructing or other disruptions. - 8.
 Dress code violations.